hannob/meltdownspectre-patches/README.md

 CPU microcode
 =============

+**Update - Wed 17 Jan 8:30 UTC**

+Red Hat is currently recommending that subscribers contact their CPU OEM vendor to download the latest microcode/firmware.
+Red Hat is no longer providing microcode to address Spectre variant 2, due to instabilities that are causing systems to not boot.
+More details can be found in [this article](https://access.redhat.com/solutions/3315431) (subscription required).

 **Update - Tue 9 Jan 21:50 UTC**

 Latest [Intel microcode](https://downloadcenter.intel.com/download/27431/Linux-Processor-Microcode-Data-File?product=122139) update (released 1/8/2018) is 20180108.
 According to its release notes: